-Disease activity was clinically assessed at inclusion and at 4-month intervals on the day of ADA or IFX administration up to the end of the study.
-Relapse was defined using clinical indices (Harvey-Bradshaw index > 4 in CD and a Mayo partial index \geq 2 in UC).
-Patients were screened for total white blood cell count (normal 4,000-10,000 per mm3), monocytes (normal < 800 cells/mm3), erythrocyte sedimentation rate (ESR, normal < 20 mm/h), serum CRP (normal < 0.8 mg/dL), and FC (normal < 100 μg/g) at inclusion and at 4-month intervals for 1 year or until relapse.
-The end of the study for each patient was defined either by relapse of the disease or the end of the 16-month follow-up period.
-Final monocyte count was measured at the end of the study in each patient.
+Disease activity was clinically assessed at inclusion and at 4 months intervals on the day of ADA or IFX administration up to the end of the study.
+Relapse was defined using clinical indices (Harvey-Bradshaw index >4 in CD and a Mayo partial index ≥ 2 in UC).
+Patients were screened for total white blood cell count (normal 4000-10000 mm3), monocytes (normal <800 cells/mm3), erythrocyte sedimentation rate (ESR, normal <20 mm/h), serum CRP (normal <0.8 mg/dL) and FC (normal <100 μ g/g) at inclusion and at 4-month intervals for 1 year or until relapse.
+End of the study in each patient was defined either by the relapse of the disease or the end of the 16-month follow-up period.
+Final monocytes count is that measured at the end of the study in each patient.